 What to do

 Follow these steps to deal with serious online abuse or illegal and restricted content.

 To make a report to an online service or platform, or to eSafety or the police, you will need to collect evidence of what has happened and where.
 This can include noting information like the web page address (URL) and the other person’s user profile.
 In some cases, taking screenshots may be appropriate (but not if it’s illegal content).

 Find out more about how to collect evidence.

 Report harmful content

-For eSafety to investigate cyberbullying of a child or young person under 18, or adult cyber abuse, the harmful content must have first been reported to the service or platform used to send, post or share it - at least 48 hours before it is reported to eSafety.
+For eSafety to investigate cyberbullying of a child or young person under 18, or adult cyber abuse, the harmful content must have first been reported to the service or platform used to send, post or share it – before it is reported to eSafety.
 This is often the fastest way to have the content removed.
 The eSafety Guide explains how to report complaint to common services and platforms, including social media, online games and other apps.